-In the missense mutation, the altered gene triplet produces a codon in the mRNA which specifies different amino acids different than the one present in the normal protein.
-Altered proteins formed after missense mutation may be functionally inactive or less active or more active than the normal one or the amino acid substitution may have no effect on its function.
+In the missense mutation, the altered gene triplet produces a codon in the mRNA, specifying different amino acids than the one present in the normal protein.
+Altered proteins formed after missense mutation may be functionally inactive, less active, or more active than normal ones.
+The amino acid substitution may not affect its function.
 Changes in the first or second base of the codon more often lead to significant changes in the polypeptide.

 A good example of a missense mutation in humans is the disease sickle cell anemia.
-Sixth amino acid of normal hemoglobin A is glutamic acid (GAG).
-A single base substitution in the codon of this amino acid, the substitution of U in the place of A, changes amino acid to valine (GUG), forming characteristic hemoglobin S of sickle cell anemia.
+The sixth amino acid of normal hemoglobin A is glutamic acid (GAG).
+A single base substitution in the codon of this amino acid, the substitution of U in place of A, changes the amino acid to valine (GUG), forming characteristic hemoglobin S of sickle cell anemia.

 For instance, a single base change from GGU to GCU results in an amino acid change within the polypeptide from Glycine to Alanine at a specific site.